 The Company's services in the area of investment banking, in particular advisory services to companies seeking introduction of their shares to trading on the WSE as well as M&A transactions, are characterised by relatively long execution periods (typically not less than several months).
 Given the volatile nature of capital markets and changes of investment plans by the Company's clients, there is a risk that some of the projects commenced by the Company may be postponed or the clients may decide to abandon execution of the transaction (in particular when faced with adverse market conditions).
-As success fees account for a substantial portion of the Company's financial performance.
+As success fees account for a substantial portion of the Company's consideration in the case of such projects, any such decisions may have an adverse effect on the Company's financial performance.